Vitamin D toxicity: Recommended supplement limits

-The recommended dietary allowance is 15 µg/d (600 IU per day; 800 IU for those over 70 years).
-Overdose has been observed at 1,925 µg/d (77,000 IU per day).
-Acute overdose requires between 15,000 µg/d (600,000 IU per day) and 42,000 µg/d (1,680,000 IU per day) over a period of several days to months.
+The recommended dietary allowance is 15 μg/d (600 IU per day; 800 IU for those over 70 years).
+Overdose has been observed at 1,925 μg/d (77,000 IU per day).
+Acute overdose requires between 15,000 μg/d (600,000 IU per day) and 42,000 μg/d (1,680,000 IU per day) over several days to months.

 Suggested tolerable upper intake level

-Based on risk assessment, a safe upper intake level of 250 µg (10,000 IU) per day in healthy adults has been suggested by non-government authors.
+Based on risk assessment, a safe upper intake level of 250 μg (10,000 IU) per day in healthy adults has been suggested by non-government authors.
+Blood levels of 25-hydroxyvitamin D necessary to cause adverse effects in adults are thought to be greater than about 150 ng/mL, leading the Endocrine Society to suggest an upper limit for safety of 100 ng/mL.

 Long-term effects of supplementary oral intake

-Excessive exposure to sunlight poses no risk in vitamin D toxicity through overproduction of vitamin D precursor, cholecalciferol, regulating vitamin D production.
+Excessive exposure to sunlight poses no risk of vitamin D toxicity through overproduction of vitamin D precursor, cholecalciferol, regulating vitamin D production.
 During ultraviolet exposure, the concentration of vitamin D precursors produced in the skin reaches an equilibrium, and any further vitamin D that is produced is degraded.
 This process is less efficient with increased melanin pigmentation in the skin.
-Endogenous production with full body exposure to sunlight is comparable to taking an oral dose between 250 µg and 625 µg (10,000 IU and 25,000 IU) per day.
+Endogenous production with full body exposure to sunlight is comparable to taking an oral dose between 250 μg and 625 μg (10,000 IU and 25,000 IU) per day.

 Vitamin D oral supplementation and skin synthesis have a different effect on the transport form of vitamin D, plasma calcifediol concentrations.
-Endogenously synthesized vitamin D3 travels mainly with vitamin D-binding protein (DBP), which slows hepatic delivery of vitamin D and the availability in the plasma.
+Endogenously synthesized vitamin D3 travels mainly with vitamin D-binding protein (DBP), which slows hepatic delivery of vitamin D and its availability in the plasma.
 In contrast, orally administered vitamin D produces rapid hepatic delivery of vitamin D and increases plasma calcifediol.

-It has been questioned whether to ascribe a state of sub-optimal vitamin D status when the annual variation in ultraviolet will naturally produce a period of falling levels, and such a seasonal decline has been a part of Europeans' adaptive environment for 1000 generations.
-Still more contentious is recommending supplementation when those supposedly in need of it are labeled healthy and serious doubts exist as to the long-term effect of attaining and maintaining serum 25(OH)D of at least 80nmol/L by supplementation.
+It has been questioned whether to ascribe a state of suboptimal vitamin D status when the annual variation in ultraviolet will naturally produce a period of falling levels, and such a seasonal decline has been a part of Europeans' adaptive environment for 1000 generations.
+Still more contentious is recommending supplementation when those supposedly in need of it are labeled healthy and serious doubts exist as to the long-term effect of attaining and maintaining serum 25(OH)D of at least 80 nmol/L by supplementation.

 Current theories of the mechanism behind vitamin D toxicity (starting at a plasmatic concentration of ≈750 nmol/L) propose that: